Three generations of our family and a huge amount of team members over the years have been lucky enough to work and live in Dimmingsdale.

 We also manage groups of volunteers who are line managed by the Ramblers Retreat to assist Forestry England in their conservation, protection & development work in Dimmingsdale.

 We have a working partnership with Forestry England to care for and enhance Dimmingsdale.
-This covers a huge number of areas, however focuses on assisting in management of the valley, liaising with any projects or developments, assisting with conservation work, carrying our litter picking and path maintenance and actively promoting the forest code to all visitors to Dimmingsdale.
+This covers a huge number of areas, however focuses on inspiring our visitors about Dimmingsdale as well as liaising with any projects or developments, assisting with conservation work, carrying our litter picking and actively promoting the forest code to all visitors to Dimmingsdale.

 We also work alongside & support Staffordshire Wildlife Trust, the county’s leading nature conservation charity who have been working to protect the wildlife and wild places across Staffordshire for over 50 years.